QIXIN-LIN/macs30123-final-project/README.md

 - **Top Job Recommendations**: The top five jobs, ranked by their relevance to the user's skills, are displayed.
 This output includes the job ID and a brief description of the job skills required, providing the user with clear and actionable information.

-### Example Use Case

-1. **User Input**: A user inputs their skills: "data analysis, Python, business analytics."
-2. **Processing**: The skills are processed and matched against the dataset.
-3. **Output**: The system outputs the top five jobs that require skills in data analysis, Python programming, and business analytics, ranked by the closeness of match.

 ### Integration with Job Databases

 The application can be integrated with real-time job databases to continuously update the job listings and ensure that the recommendations are up-to-date and relevant.
 This dynamic linkage allows the system to adapt to the ever-changing job market, providing current and prospective job seekers with valuable job matching opportunities.

-This recommender system is not only a tool for job seekers but also serves as a platform for employers to find potential candidates whose skills precisely match their needs, thereby streamlining the recruitment process and improving the quality of job matches.

 ## Credits and Acknowledgments

-This project has benefited from a variety of sources, expertise, and support, all of which have been instrumental in its development and success:

-### Data Source
+### Data & Code Source

-The data used in this project was sourced from the LinkedIn Job Postings dataset available on Kaggle.
+The sample data used in this project was sourced from the LinkedIn Job Postings dataset available on Kaggle.
 Special thanks to the dataset provider and the creator of the repository which can be found here:

 - **Dataset**: [LinkedIn Job Postings on Kaggle](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/data)
 - **Repository**: [GitHub - LinkedIn Job Scraper by ArshKA](https://github.com/ArshKA/LinkedIn-Job-Scraper)

-### Technical Contributions

-In the **Step1_Scraper_RDS** folder, the original scraping code by ArshKA was significantly modified to integrate with AWS RDS and enhance its functionality by incorporating Skill NER (Named Entity Recognition).
+In the **Step1_Scraper_RDS** folder, the original scraping code by **ArshKA** was significantly modified to integrate with AWS RDS and enhance its functionality by incorporating Skill NER (Named Entity Recognition).
 These adaptations were crucial for tailoring the scraper to the specific needs of this project, enabling more effective data collection and analysis.

 ### Educational Support

-Profound gratitude is extended to **Professor Clindaniel** and the teaching assistants (TAs) who have provided continuous support throughout this project and the entire quarter.
+Profound gratitude is extended to **Professor Clindaniel** and the teaching assistants (**Won Je Yun** and **Adam Wu**) who have provided continuous support throughout this project and the entire quarter.
 Their expert guidance, valuable instructions, and provided code notebooks have been essential not only in the successful completion of this project but also in enriching the overall learning experience in this course.

 ### Final Thoughts